 - The eyes are level with the top one-third of the computer screen.

 To avoid the spine slump, the center of your computer screen should be roughly at chin level.

-"[You] will feel much more comfortable throughout the day, leading to more energy, better mood, and more productivity," says Wolff.
+"[You] will feel much more comfortable throughout the day, leading to more energy, better mood and more productivity," said Wolff.